Indian cinema beyond Bollywood breaks borders hand in hand with streaming - ExBulletin

 Baskaran also pointed to the rise of quality feature films in the last years of Tamil cinema, with “Jai Bhim” (2021) for a time dethroning classics such as “The Shawshank Redemption” (“Perpetual Chain”) or “The Godfather” (“The Godfather”) in the list of films best voted by users of the page specializing in cinema and television IMDb.

-It is a film centered on the repression of the “Dalits” or the untouchables, located at the lowest rungs of the Hindu caste system, and who have received little attention in mass Hindi cinema.
+It is a film centered on the repression of the “Dalits” or the untouchables, who are at the lowest rungs of the Hindu caste system, and who have received little attention in mass cinema in the Hindi language.

 “Hindi cinema is not culture specific, it has no face, so it does not deal with specific socio-political issues,” Baskaran said.

-The film historian claimed that “Jai Bhim” was part of a “Dalit cinema” movement that flourished in the southern state of Tamil Nadu.
+The film historian claimed that “Jai Bhim” is part of a “Dalit cinema” movement that flourished in the southern state of Tamil Nadu.

 “Some films like ‘Pariyerum Perumal’ (2018) have enjoyed commercial and critical success, marking the advent of Dalit cinema.
 These young Dalit directors like Gopi Nainar have directly addressed the issue of castes in their films,” he said. he declares.